midnightmonster/activerecord-summarize/README.md

 # }
 ```

+See [Use case: moderator dashboard](./docs/use_case_moderator_dashboard.md) for a more-complete example comparing ActiveRecord-only code with `summarize`.

+### Caveat

-The ActiveRecord API has no direct analog for this, so `noop: true` is not allowed when `summarize` is called on a grouped relation.
+The ActiveRecord API has no direct analog for this mode, so `noop: true` is not allowed when `summarize` is called on a grouped relation.

 When the relation already has `group` applied, for correct results, `summarize` requires that the block mutate no state and return all values you care about: functional purity, no side effects. `ChainableResult` values referenced by instance variables or local variables not returned from the block won't be evaluated.
 I.e., `pure: true` is implied and `pure: false` is not allowed.
 To see why: